from

 IGP Vins des Coteaux de Chalosse (wines)

-Duchy of Aquitaine/Guyenne) from the 12th to the 15th centuries when it
+Duchy of Aquitaine/Guyenne) from the 12th to the 15th centuries; it returned to

 The IGP